James Ivory on Sex With Peaches, Oscars, Fighting Harvey Weinstein, and 50 Years of Moviemaking

 “Love is the absolute basis of my career,” said Ivory, “first with Ismail, then with Ruth.”

-It was Ivory, yet to win an Oscar for himself, who co-wrote (with Kit Hesketh-Harvey) Maurice (1987), like Call Me By Your Name, another seminal gay-themed movie about a young man’s homosexuality in the early 1900's, and the class boundary-defying, sexual norm-defying love he eventually finds with a hot, tousle-haired under-gamekeeper.
-People still rush up to Ivory on the street to thank him for Maurice, to say how it changed their lives for the better.
+It was Ivory, yet to win an Oscar for himself, who co-wrote (with Kit Hesketh-Harvey) Maurice (1987), like Call Me by Your Name, another seminal gay-themed movie about a young man’s homosexuality in the early 1900s, and the class boundary-defying, sexual norm-defying love he eventually finds with a hot, tousle-haired under-gamekeeper.

 The film was released in the midst of an era of extreme homophobia and AIDS panic.
 For Ivory, it was, like A Room with a View, about young people living their own lives despite the social pressures around them.